-First, Facebook Messenger is the third most-used messaging app globally with over 2 billion messages exchanged among businesses every month.
+First, Facebook Messenger is the second most-used messaging app globally with over a billion messages exchanged among businesses per day.

 Did you know that building a Facebook Messenger bot is actually a lot cheaper than creating a mobile app for business?
 Surprised?
 Well, it is a fact.

-- [Reason 1] Improved Reach: People like to open the messages received on Messenger and will always prefer them over marketing emails.
-Facebook Messenger already contains sponsored ads and these can be shared with the users who have expressed interest or been in touch with your brand on your Facebook page.
-Thus, a bot can use these ads to target customers who have a high intent of making a purchase from your brand.
+- Improved Reach: People like to open the messages received on Messenger and will always prefer them over marketing emails.
+Facebook Messenger already contains sponsored ads, which can be shared with the users who have expressed interest or been in touch with your brand on your Facebook page.
+Thus, a Facebook messenger bot can use these ads to target customers who have a high intent to purchase your brand.

-- [Reason 2] 24×7 Customer Service: Customers can be in need of assistance at any time of the day or night.
-A bot eliminates the need of being put on hold and can deal with repetitive questions with ease.
+- 24X7 Customer Service: Customers can be in need of assistance at any time of the day or night.
+A bot eliminates the need to be put on hold and can deal with repetitive questions easily.
 Automation can improve customer service to a great extent and help you save time to focus on more pressing concerns in your organization.

-Ever since the bots were announced in 2016, Facebook has tried to make things easier for organizations to create a connection between bots and messenger.
+Ever since the bots were announced Facebook has tried to make things easier for organizations to create a connection between bots and Messenger.
 Here are a few tools that can help:

-- Messenger Links: Once you have created a business page on Facebook, you will see that Messenger links use your page’s username to create a link and when a user clicks the link, it leads to a conversation with your business in Messenger app.
+- Messenger Links: Once you have created a business page on Facebook, you will see that Messenger links use your page’s username to create a link, and when a user clicks the link, it leads to a conversation with your business in the Messenger app.

 - Matching Customer Profiles: If you have permission to reach out to the customers over the phone, they will be visible on Messenger using the Customer Matching feature.
 Once a conversation is initiated, a final opt-in is taken from the user.

-- Codes: The Messenger codes are a unique set of images that act as a visual thumbprint for your brand and bot in the messenger app.
-These codes act in a similar way like Snapchat codes and redirect the users who scan them to a corresponding company’s bot or page.
+- Codes: The Messenger codes are unique images that act as a visual thumbprint for your brand and bot in the messenger app.
+These codes work similarly to Snapchat codes and redirect the users who scan them to a corresponding company’s bot or page.

 - Buttons: Facebook provides Messenger buttons that can be embedded into your website to enable the users to start a messenger conversation with a bot with a single click.